GlobalFoundries to build New York factory, boost chip output

 “We don’t just want to create four, five or six more fabs, though we do want to do that.
 We need the whole ecosystem,” Raimondo said at the event.

 Mubadala is planning to take GlobalFoundries public in an initial public offering, sources have told Reuters.
-The Wall Street Journal last week reported that Intel Corp (INTC.O) was exploring acquiring GlobalFoundries for $30 billion. read more
+The Wall Street Journal last week reported that Intel Corp was exploring acquiring GlobalFoundries for $30 billion.

 A person familiar with the matter told Reuters there are no active discussions with Intel yet, and Mubadala is focused on taking GlobalFoundries public as planned.